javariayousuf/TA_presentations/README.md

   + *"From our research, a typical users would..."*
 * Front-End Developer: focuses on implementation, making the design work
   + *"I'm using a 960 px 12-column grid system"*

 ![](javariayousuf/TA_presentations/UX1.png)
 ![](javariayousuf/TA_presentations/UX2.png)

+#### Interview Funsies!, Andrew Kan
+Remember: Every company is different and may have different expectations!